pomponchik/cantok/README.md

 ## Tokens

 All token classes presented in this library have a uniform interface.
+All tokens are thread-safe.
 And they are all inherited from one class: `AbstractToken`.
 The only reason why you might want to import it is to use it for a type hint.
 This example illustrates a type hint suitable for any of the tokens:

 ```python
 from cantok import AbstractToken